 - The Traction product has withstood the test of time with the first steps installed in 2013.
 As you’ll see, the Traction stairs are still in excellent condition despite the daily high traffic volume.

-Moving on to the Murray Hill district you can see the NYU Langone Medical Center at 570 1st Avenue between East 34th St and East 30th St.
+Moving on to the Murray Hill district you can see the NYU Langone Medical Center (link to project gallery) at 570 1st Avenue between East 34th St and East 30th St.

 - Above the emergency reception area, you will see a glass façade made with 12mm Starphire Ultra-Clear™ glass with Walker’s Velour finish on both sides.